Best Nursing Home Abuse Lawyers

 Types of Nursing Home Abuse

 Elder abuse refers to any actions that cause physical harm or mental distress to senior citizens.
-It can take on many forms in a nursing home or assisted living setting, including physical abuse, sexual abuse, psychological abuse, and financial exploitation.
+It can take on many forms in a nursing home or assisted living setting, including physical abuse, sexual abuse, psychological and emotional abuse, and financial abuse.

 The Illinois Department of Public Health (IDPH) is responsible for ensuring nursing homes comply fully with mandatory state regulations under the Nursing Home Care Act.